comatan96/CorgiGame/README.md

 # CorgiGame
-corgi game using Pyxel library
+a game about corgi eating bacon and escaping broccoli using Pyxel library

-Implementing pltformer game using pyxel library

 #Thanks to
 * u/timbledum - you're the man!